Nosieek/CW_solutions_python/README.md

 Join [CodeWars](https://www.codewars.com) and follow [me](https://www.codewars.com/users/Nosieek)!

-#LEGEND about Kyu katas:
+LEGEND about Kyu katas:
-===
+---
 4 kyu kata represent a competent programming level.
 At this level, the kata begin to take some serious thought to complete.
 They include tasks that may handle:
     - Computer science concepts utilizing complex algorithms
     - Advanced design patterns
     - Understanding intricate business requirements
     - Advanced concepts such as concurrency, parallelism, meta programming and cryptography
-===
+---
 5 kyu kata represent a novice programming level.
 At this level, the kata are similar to 6 kyu but more challenging.
 It includes:
     - Complex language features that require mature OOP/Functional concepts
     - Advanced OOP/Functional concepts
     - Complex Design Patterns
     - Advanced regular expression usage

-===
+---
 6 kyu kata represent a novice programming level.
 At this level, the kata will start to include more advanced algorithmic challenges and more complex language features.
 It includes:
     - Complex language features (closures, scopes, monads, etc)
     - Complex OOP/Functional concepts
     - Basic Design Patterns
     - Complex Regular Expressions

-===
+---

 7 kyu kata represent a beginner programming level.
 At this level, the kata will generally challenge users on their core language and API reference knowledge.
 Tasks such as:
     - Iterating arrays and returning a subset of values
     - Basic data type manipulations
     - Basic functional or object-oriented concepts
     - Basic Regular Expressions
-===
+---
 ---